-Within the New Construction Set-Aside 70% will be awarded to Developments located in urban areas first, and then 30% to Developments located in rural areas.
+Within the New Construction Set-Aside 50% will be awarded to Developments located in urban areas first, and then 50% to Developments located in rural areas.
 Before any Credits are removed from this set-aside, all new construction Applications will be considered, priority to urban.

 Rehabilitation Developments are anything less than 100% new construction.
 New Construction includes removing all existing structures, including slab(s).
+Applications for Adaptive Reuse of non-housing structures into affordable housing will also be considered in the New Construction Set-Aside.
+Adaptive Reuse means the renovation and reuse of pre-existing structures for new purposes.

 Rural Areas means any city, town, area or place generally considered rural by the Secretary of Agriculture (RHS), for rural housing programs.
 See http://eligibility.sc.egov.usda.gov/eligibility/welcomeAction.do.
 Verification will be obtained by OHFA staff.
 Urban Areas means any city, town, village or area not considered rural according to the above definition.

 In the event there is a balance remaining in any set-aside, the balance will be transferred to a General Pool category.

 Credits in General Pool will be reserved until such time as the amount of Credits remaining is less than all Applications.
 In the event the balance is at least 90% or more of the total Credits requested by the next highest ranked Applicant, the Applicant will be awarded the remaining balance.
+For the First Funding Period of 2023, Credits in the General Pool will be prioritized for New Construction Applications.
+For the Second Period of 2023, Credits in the General Pool will be prioritized for Acquisition/Rehabilitation Applications.

 If there is any remaining balance, the balance will carry forward to the next Funding Period.